WarmNatchapol/cdc-kafka/README.md

 In this project, I need to make real-time Change Data Capture (CDC) with Apache Kafka between MySQL (source) and PostgreSQL (sink).

+*Note: This project is top-up from a special class in Road to Data Engineer bootcamp (Kafka fundamentals).*

 $~$

 ## Technology Used